ena-infrastructure/specifications/ena-oauth2-chaining.md

 Clients MAY include:

 - `scope` if specific scopes are required by the downstream protected resource.

-Any requested scopes MUST have been consented to by the user in the original authorization and MUST NOT exceed what was directly or indirectly authorized.
+    - In deployments where the subject (user) is the actual resource owner, any requested scopes MUST have been consented to by the user during the original authorization and MUST NOT exceed what was authorized.
+See [Section 4.3, Token Exchange and the User and Resource Owner Distinction](#token-exchange-and-the-user-and-resource-owner-distinction).

 Multiple `resource` or `audience` parameters MAY be included to indicate the intended use of the resulting access token at multiple protected resources, or as stated in Section 6.1.1 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\], to support alternative representations of a protected resource as audience values.